Kenny4everlucky/kenny4everlucky.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-Suspendisse condimentum, libero vel tempus mattis, risus risus vulputate libero, elementum fermentum mi neque vel nisl.
-Maecenas facilisis maximus dignissim.
-Curabitur mattis vulputate dui, tincidunt varius libero luctus eu.
-Mauris mauris nulla, scelerisque eget massa id, tincidunt congue felis.
-Sed convallis tempor ipsum rhoncus viverra.
-Pellentesque nulla orci, accumsan volutpat fringilla vitae, maximus sit amet tortor.
-Aliquam ultricies odio ut volutpat scelerisque.
-Donec nisl nisl, porttitor vitae pharetra quis, fringilla sed mi.
-Fusce pretium dolor ut aliquam consequat.
-Cras volutpat, tellus accumsan mattis molestie, nisl lacus tempus massa, nec malesuada tortor leo vel quam.
-Aliquam vel ex consectetur, vehicula leo nec, efficitur eros.
-Donec convallis non urna quis feugiat.

 # 🔥 News
+- *2024.07*: &nbsp;🎉🎉 My independent first author paper *"Feature-enhanced deep learning method for electric vehicle charging demand probabilistic forecasting of charging station"* has been accepted by journal ***Applied Energy***.
 - *2024.05*: &nbsp;🎉🎉 The collaborator's paper *"Binary multi-frequency signal for accurate and rapid electrochemical impedance spectroscopy acquisition in lithium-ion batteries"* has been accepted by journal ***Applied Energy***.
-- *2024.07*: &nbsp;🎉🎉 My independent first author paper *"Feature-enhanced deep learning method for electric vehicle charging demand probabilistic forecasting of charging station"* has been accepted by journal ***Applied Energy***.

 # 📝 Publications